arunagw/arun.im/source/_posts/2013-06-15-rails4-app-on-heroku.markdown

 categories: fix heroku rails ruby
 ---

+Updated : [Heroku](https://blog.heroku.com/archives/2013/6/17/ruby-2-default-new-aps) has updated to use ruby2.0. by default.

 If you are deploying a new rails4 app on heroku that might fail.
 And you will get following error.

 ```